-GPHY 499 - senior thesis / capstone.
+GPHY 499 - Senior Thesis.
 3 Credits.

 (R-6) Offered autumn and spring.
-Senior standing and consent of instructor.
+Prereq., WRIT 101 or equivalent, and one intermediate writing course and senior standing and consent of instructor.
 Independent research project in any geographical topic supervised by a faculty member, and leading to completion of the baccalaureate degree.